mastering-microservices/tutorial_en/microservices/microservices.md

 Answer to the questions:
 ```
 ?
 Which *type* of application would you like to deploy?
 Microservice application
 ?
 Which *type* of gateway would you like to use?
-JHipster gateway based on Netflix Zuul
+JHipster gateway based on Spring Cloud Gateway
 ?
 Enter the root directory where your gateway(s) and microservices are located ../
-3 applications found at ~/github/mastering-microservices/
+4 applications found at /Users/donsez/github/mastering-microservices/

 ?
-Which applications do you want to include in your configuration? gateway, invoice, notification
+Which applications do you want to include in your configuration? gateway, invoice, notification, productorder
 ?
 Which applications do you want to use with clustered databases (only available with MongoDB and Couchbase)? notification
 ?
 Do you want to setup monitoring for your applications ?
-Yes, for logs and metrics with the JHipster Console (based on ELK and Zipkin)
+Yes, for metrics only with Prometheus
-?
-You have selected the JHipster Console which is based on the ELK stack and additional technologies, which one do you want to use ?
-Curator, to help you curate and manage your Elasticsearch indices, Zipkin, for distributed tracing (only compatible with JHipster >= v4.2.0) JHipster registry detected as the service discovery and configuration provider used by your apps
+JHipster registry detected as the service discovery and configuration provider used by your apps
 ?
 Enter the admin password used to secure the JHipster Registry admin
 ```